monero-project/monero-site/knowledge-base/moneropedia/clearnet.md

 Here is an accurate, [interactive diagram](https://www.eff.org/pages/tor-and-https) provided by the [EFF](https://www.eff.org/) which describes *clearnet* as it relates to **Tor**.
 The concept also (somewhat) applies to @Kovri and @I2P in terms of anonymity with the exception that:

-- @Kovri/@I2P does not use exit nodes when connecting to an @eepsite
+- @Kovri does not use exit nodes when connecting to an @eepsite
 - Your traffic ever need to leave the @I2P network.
-- You do not need HTTPS to use @Kovri/@I2P (with the exception of @reseed)
+- You do not need HTTPS to use @Kovri (with the exception of @reseed)